 Beyond the North Carolina annual report, your business must handle:

-• Business licenses and permits with varying renewal schedules
+- Business licenses and permits with varying renewal schedules

-• Industry-specific requirements like HIPAA for healthcare organizations
+- Industry-specific requirements like HIPAA for healthcare organizations

-• Registered agent maintenance ensuring proper service of process
+- Registered agent maintenance, ensuring proper service of process

-FAQs on the North Carolina annual report
+FAQs about North Carolina’s annual report

 When is the North Carolina annual report due?

-For most businesses, the report is due on the 15th day of the 4th month after fiscal year-end.
+For most businesses, the report is due on the 15th day of the 4th month after the fiscal year-end.
 Calendar-year businesses file by April 15th.

 What information goes on the annual report?